Close Menu

 Carpal tunnel syndrome alone does not usually qualify for SSD and SSI benefits.
 The reason for that is it can usually be cured with an operation and therefore, you would not be off work for more than 12 months.
 However, there are always circumstances where the operation does not work or you might not recover from bilateral carpal tunnel syndrome.
 In those cases, carpal tunnel syndrome may result in being unable to work.

 In most SSD cases, carpal tunnel syndrome is one aspect of the case.
-For example, if a person has worked a light job that requires repetitive use of the hands, they might suffer two physical conditions.
+For example, if a person has worked a light job that requires constant use of the hands, then they might suffer two physical conditions.
 The first might be a back condition from arthritis, due to standing at work 8 hours a day for 30 years.
 The second condition might be carpal tunnel syndrome.
-For example, this could be caused by constantly using the hands and fingers to sort and handle objects on the job.
+For example, CTS can be caused by constantly using the hands to sort and handle objects on the job.

 If you cannot stand 6 out of 8 hours in a workday, then chances are you cannot perform light work.
 You may be limited to a seated job.
 Under Social Security Ruling 96-9p, which talks about Social Security’s rules, most unskilled seated jobs “require good use of both hands and the fingers.”
 In other words, to perform most seated jobs you need good manual dexterity with both hands.
 Any problem with your ability to handle and work with small objects with both hands will result in an erosion of the seated job base.